-Assembly Bill 373 proposes the creation of a refundable individual income tax credit of $2,000 for parents who experience a stillbirth in Wisconsin.
-The bill defines stillbirth as a birth resulting in a stillbirth for which a fetal death report is required.
-The credit is designed to be refundable, meaning that if the credit amount exceeds the taxpayer's liability, the difference will be refunded.
-The bill also outlines specific conditions and limitations for claiming the credit, including eligibility criteria for residents and the requirement to submit a fetal death report with the tax return.
+Assembly Bill 373 proposes the creation of a refundable individual income tax credit of $2,000 for parents who experience a stillbirth, defined as a birth resulting in a stillbirth for which a fetal death report is required in Wisconsin.
+The bill outlines that if the credit exceeds the claimant's tax liability, the excess amount will be refunded.
+To claim the credit, parents must submit a copy of the fetal death report with their tax return for the year in which the stillbirth occurred.
+The bill also specifies limitations on eligibility, such as disallowing claims from part-year residents or nonresidents, and sets maximum claim amounts for married couples and unmarried parents.

-Additionally, the bill amends existing tax law to include the stillbirth tax credit in the list of credits that can be claimed against income tax.
-The amendment to section 71.10 (4) (i) incorporates the new stillbirth tax credit under section 71.07 (8n).
-The bill is set to apply to taxable years beginning on January 1 of the year it takes effect, with provisions for applicability if enacted after July 31.
+Additionally, the bill amends current law to include the stillbirth tax credit in the list of credits that can be claimed against income tax.
+Specifically, it inserts the stillbirth tax credit under section 71.07 (8n) into the existing framework of tax credits.
+The act is set to apply to taxable years beginning on January 1 of the year it takes effect, with provisions for applicability if enacted after July 31.

 Statutes affected: Bill Text: 71.10(4)(i), 71.10